AFCAT Normalization Scheme 2025

 What is Normalisation?

-Normalisation is the procedure of equalizing or adjusting the scores obtained by candidates across various shifts.
+Normalisation is the procedure of equalizing or adjusting the scores obtained by students across various shifts.
 It involves assessing their marks on a standardized scale.
-Essentially, normalisation ensures a fair distribution of the average score among all candidates who participated in an exam.
-The IAF is not the only one in implementing the normalisation process for calculating candidates' final scores.
+Essentially, normalisation ensures a fair distribution of the average score among all students who participated in an exam.
+The IAF is not the only one in implementing the normalisation process for calculating students' final scores.
 This practice is also employed by other authoritative bodies such as the Ministry of Personnel, Public Grievance & Pensions, the Staff Selection Commission, and the Railway Recruitment Board.
 Additionally, certain State Government Exams, like the UP Police Recruitment exam, have incorporated normalisation into their selection process.

 What is AFCAT Normalization?

 AFCAT Normalisation is a process used for competitive exams held in different shifts or sessions.
 Its purpose is to ensure that scores are fairly distributed based on the difficulty level of each shift.
-This helps in evaluating candidates on an equal footing, irrespective of the exam shift they attended.
+This helps in evaluating students on an equal footing, irrespective of the exam shift they attended.

-To illustrate this, let’s consider an example involving two friends, A and B, who both prepared together for the AFCAT exam.
+To illustrate this, let’s consider an example involving two friends, A and B, who both prepared together for AFCAT exam.
 Suppose A took the exam during a shift where the questions were particularly challenging, while B took it during a shift with easier questions.
 Due to this variation in difficulty, their scores might differ.
 Here’s how the normalisation process helps balance their scores.

-Candidate Name | Shift Type | Marks Before AFCAT Normalization | Marks After AFCAT Normalization |
+student Name | Shift Type | Marks Before AFCAT Normalization | Marks After AFCAT Normalization |

 ---|---|---|---|